microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

 ![release](images/ex4/release.png)

 15. Go to the release by either clicking on the link if a manual release has been triggered from the build (on the top of the Build page), or going to the **Releases** page.
-16. After few minutes (as set up on the point 8 of this exercise), your QualityGate check should have been performed (at least twice to get a 'go/nogo' for the stage), and if it's green, it should look like this:
+16. After few minutes (as set up on the point 8 of this exercise), your Quality Gate check should have been performed (at least twice to get a 'go/nogo' for the stage), and if it's green, it should look like this:

 ![qg_green](images/ex4/qg_green.PNG)

-Otherwise, if it's failed, then read important notes below to find out how it happened and how to get a green QualityGate.
+Otherwise, if it's failed, then read important notes below to find out how it happened and how to get a green Quality Gate.

 **Important notes about this feature**

 - The **Publish Quality Gate Result** task in your build pipeline has to be enabled in order for the release gate to work.
 - If the Quality Gate is in the failed state, it will not be possible to get the pre-deployment gate passing as this status will remain in its initial state.
 You will have to execute another build with either the current issues corrected in SonarCloud, or with another commit for fixing them.
 - Please note also that current behavior of the pre-deployment gates in Release Pipelines is to check the status every 5 minutes, for a duration of 1 day by default.
 However, if a Quality Gate for a build has failed it will remain failed so there is no point in re-checking the status.
 Knowing this, you can set the timeout after which gates fail to a maximum of 6 minutes so the gate will be evaluated only twice as described above, or just cancel the release itself.
-- Only the primary build artifact related QualityGate of the release will be checked.
+- Only the primary build artifact related Quality Gate of the release will be checked.
 - During a build, if multiple analyses are performed, all of the related Quality Gates are checked.
-If one of them has the status either WARN, ERROR or NONE, then the QualityGate status on the Release Pipeline will be failed.
+If one of them has the status either WARN, ERROR or NONE, then the Quality Gate status on the Release Pipeline will be failed.

 ## Summary